andrewhstead/stream-three-project/README.md

  the site was in place the project was then further deployed to Heroku.
 This was done to enable easy testing on different devices, particularly mobile devices running the Android operating system.
 Although not every commit to GitHub was deployed to Heroku, the Heroku app was updated regularly when significant new functionality or design was added in order to facilitate continued manual testing.
+The settings of the project were separated into development and staging files in order to keep those environments separate.
+Amazon Web Services was used in order to host both static and media files on S3, while the database was deployed to ClearDB for use with the Heroku app.

 ## Testing